Around the world, welding machines are left unmanned, electrical systems unwired and pipes disconnected.

 He has a point, too.
 The price of a bachelor’s degree has been going up, but the returns are softening.
 It’s an equation that leaves many graduates in debt and out of work.

 Currently in Washington, there are more positions in electrical work, pipefitting, carpentry, sheet-metal work and plumbing than there are qualified workers to fill them.
-Those who do land them stand to make more than the state’s average annual wage of $54,000.

 A big part of the problem is that not enough young men and women are aware that welding training and other vocational education options are available to them or that the need for qualified workers in these fields is so great right now.